GloryPierceEguare/FYP-MachineLearning-RecommenderSystem/README.md

 3. Open Visual Studio Code from the Anaconda Navigator Environment

+*** Must have node, and ionic installed on your machine *** Run : npm install -g @ionic/cli to install ionic to your machine

 To start the enviroment run in the integrated terminal:

 conda activate FYP_TensorFlow

-To run the application run from two separate terminals:
+To deploy the application run the following 3 commands from two separate terminals:

 ionic serve --lab

 and

 conda activate FYP_TensorFlow
+          +
 npm run start-flask-api

+The first command deploys the front-end of the application and the second and third will deploy the Flask API and back-end